animate-css/animate.css/README.md

 _Just-add-water CSS animation_

-`animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
+`animate.css` is a bunch of cool, fun, amazing, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

 ## Installation